DingoGoesBingo/Seed-Database-Manager/README.md

 The simplest method for accessing the app would be to navigate to Seed-Database-Manager/Application/ and open **app.R**.
 In R Studio, there will be a **Run app** button at the top right of the script, which will open a new window with the application interface!

-For the docker method, you should be able to access your application by navigating to **localhost:3838** on your web browser, if properly deployed!
+For those who completed the docker desktop steps above, you should be able to access your application by navigating to **localhost:3838** on your web browser, if properly deployed!
 Please ensure that your browser settings allow for local connections.
 Just as a ease-of-access tip on Mac, you can drag the URL for **localhost:3838** to your desktop to create a quick shortcut to access the app!
+On windows, you can similarly do this by right-clicking your desktop and **creating a new shortcut** with **localhost:3838 as the shortcut link**.

 #### On Railway